-Each record on this event file represents a unique office-based provider event; that is, an officebased provider event reported by the household respondent.
-Office-based events reported in Panel 23 Round 9, Panel 24 Round 7, Panel 25 Round 5, and Panel 26 Round 3 and known to have occurred after December 31, 2021 are not included on this file.
-Utilization counts of officebased provider visits are based entirely on household reports.
-Information from the MPC is used to supplement expenditure payment data on the office-based provider file, reported by the household, and does not affect use estimates.
+Each record on this event file represents a unique outpatient event; that is, an outpatient event reported by the household respondent.
+Outpatient events reported in Panel 23 Round 9, Panel 24

+Round 7, Panel 25 Round 5, and Panel 26 Round 3 and known to have occurred after December 31, 2021 are not included on this file.

+Annual counts of outpatient visits are based entirely on household reports.
+Information from the MEPS MPC is used to supplement expenditure and payment data reported by the household, and does not affect use estimates.

-Data from this event file can be merged with other 2021 MEPS HC data files for purposes of appending person-level data such as demographic characteristics or health insurance coverage to each office-based provider visit record on the current file.
+Data from this event file can be merged with other MEPS HC data files, for purposes of appending person characteristics such as demographic or health insurance characteristics to each outpatient visit record.

-This file can also be used to construct summary variables of expenditures, sources of payment, and related aspects of office-based provider visits for calendar year 2021.
-Aggregate annual person-level information on the use of office-based providers and other health services is provided on the MEPS 2021 Full Year Consolidated Data File, where each record represents a MEPS sampled person.
+This file can also be used to construct summary variables of expenditures, sources of payment, and related aspects of outpatient visits.
+Aggregate annual person-level information on the use of outpatient departments and other health services is provided on the MEPS 2021 Full Year Consolidated Data File, where each record represents a MEPS sampled person.